rtmigo/prefnotifiers_flutter/README.md

 the real storage.
 Which is conceptually not very wise.

-We can change the `currentValue`, but the storage will not be not affected.

 ## PrefItem

 PrefItem serves as a **model** for an individual parameter stored in shared preferences.
 Although I/O operations on